Mardi Gras in Louisiana

 ST. MARTIN PARISH

-Watch the parade at Lake Fausse Pointe State Park before joining the Courir des Enfants as children parade around to find all of the ingredients for gumbo.
+Watch the parade at Lake Fausse Pointe State Park before joining the Courir des Enfants as children parade to find all the ingredients to make a gumbo.

 st tammany Mardi Gras